 The Orchestra is also recognised for its innovative programming policy, at the heart of which is a commitment to performing and commissioning new works by leading composers, among them the Artistic Director of its Music of Today series, Unsuk Chin.
 Since 1945 the Philharmonia Orchestra has commissioned more than 100 new works from composers including Sir Harrison Birtwistle, Sir Peter Maxwell Davies, Mark-Anthony Turnage and James MacMillan.

 A TRADITION OF INNOVATION

 Throughout its history, the Philharmonia Orchestra has been committed to finding new ways to bring its top quality live performance to audiences worldwide, and to using new technologies to achieve this.
-Many millions of people since 1945 have enjoyed their first experience of classical music through a Philharmonia recording, and in 2013/14 audiences can engage with the Orchestra through computer games, film scores and through its YouTube and Vimeo channels featuring the Orchestra’s award-winning documentary films, which have been watched by more than 2 million people worldwide.
+Many millions of people since 1945 have enjoyed their first experience of classical music through a Philharmonia recording, and today audiences engage with the Orchestra through computer games, film scores, and through its YouTube and Vimeo channels featuring almost 300 award-winning documentary films, which have been watched by more than 3 million people worldwide.
 An app, The Orchestra for iPad, released in December 2012 and developed in partnership with Esa-Pekka Salonen, Touch Press and MusicSales, has sold tens of thousands of copies and featured in Salonen’s recent global advertising campaign for Apple’s iPad Air.